liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

         - A Boolean field called *Approved*
         - A Text Box field called *Managerial Comments*

-Click *Next* to move on to the next step in the wizard: adding a workflow for the process.
+Click *Next* to move to the next step in the wizard: adding a workflow for the process.

 ![Figure 2: In the second step of the New Process Wizard, define and choose the fields for your form.](../../../images-dxp/kaleo-forms-fields.png)